hcp4715/dockerHDDM/README.md

 These three are currently used images:

+`latest`: same as `hddm:0.9.8RC`;

+`hddm:0.9.8RC`: Python 3.8.8, the latest version of [HDDM 0.9.8](https://hddm.readthedocs.io/en/latest/index.html), fixed a few bugs (credit to Wanke and [zenkavi](https://github.com/zenkavi)), this tag include images, one for machines with amd64 (intel) chips (same as `hddm:0.9.8-amd64`), one for machines with arm64 chips (m1/m2/apple, same as `hddm:0.9.8-arm64`).

+`hddm:0.9.8-amd64`: the HDDM 0.9.8 image for machines with amd64 (intel) chips;

+`hddm:0.9.8-arm64`: the HDDM 0.9.8 image for machines with arm64 (m1/m2/apple) chips;

+`hddm:0.8_tutorial`: Python 3.8.8, HDDM 0.8, kabuki 0.6.4, and with functions bridging HDDM model results and `arviz`.
+For machines with amd64 (intel) chips, with tutorial notebook linked to **Version 6** of the [this preprint](https://psyarxiv.com/6uzga/);

+`hddm:0.8_tutorial_arm64`: Python 3.8.8, HDDM 0.8, kabuki 0.6.4, and with functions bridging HDDM model results and `arviz`.
+For machines with arm64 (m1/m2/apple) chips, with tutorial notebook linked to **Version 6** of the [this preprint](https://psyarxiv.com/6uzga/);

-`hddm:0.9.8`: Python 3.8.8, the latest version of [HDDM 0.9.8](https://hddm.readthedocs.io/en/latest/index.html). **No `example` folder inside this image yet**.
+`hddm:0.9.8`: Python 3.8.8, the original version of HDDM 0.9.8.
+No example folder inside this image yet; amd64 only.

 `hddm:0.8`: Python 3.8.8, HDDM 0.8, and kabuki 0.6.4.
-This version is more stable with classic HDDM functions.
+This version is more stable with classic HDDM functions; amd64 only.

-`hddm:0.8_tutorial`: Python 3.8.8, HDDM 0.8, kabuki 0.6.4, and with functions bridging HDDM model results and `arviz`.
-This version is associated with our tutorial paper: [A Hitchhiker’s Guide to Bayesian Hierarchical Drift-Diffusion Modeling with dockerHDDM](https://psyarxiv.com/6uzga/) .

 These two are historical images, I keep them in case that some one has used it before.